Dieterbe/body.build/promo/introduction-video-script.md

 Then you fill in all the values here.
 Some of these are not obvious and it is quite important to understand what these all mean, so every value has a little info button, which provides a pop-up with in-depth information

-So anyway, let's just say we are dealing with an advanced trainee who does three workouts per week, energy balance, let's say he has a 10% calorie surplus. for these other values you'll just need to read the documentation.
+So anyway, let's just say we are dealing with an advanced trainee who does three workouts per week energy balance, let's say he has a 10% calorie surplus. for these other values you'll just need to read the documentation.
-The important thing here is that you will have a base metabolic rate, and you can choose between three different formulas, again, the formulas are explained in a little popup This results in certain target calorie intake for your resting days, your training days, and your average.
+The important thing here is that you will have a base metabolic rate, and you can choose between three different formulas, again, the formulas are explained in a little popup This results in certain target calorie intake for your resting days, your training days, and your average day.
 And then we also calculate your recommended intensities and your recommended workout volume. the intensity ranges, these are percentage of 1RM.
 Notice how now we have 65-85 here, so now those are your two options when you configure your sets for an exercise, but you can override